qml.gradients.param_shift

 Warning

-Note that using parameter broadcasting via broadcast=True is not supported for tapes with multiple return values or for evaluations with shot vectors.
-As the option broadcast=True adds a broadcasting dimension, it is not compatible with circuits that already are broadcasted.
-Finally, operations with trainable parameters are required to support broadcasting.
-One way of checking this is the Attribute supports_broadcasting:
+Note that as the option broadcast=True adds a broadcasting dimension, it is not compatible with circuits that are already broadcasted.
+In addition, operations with trainable parameters are required to support broadcasting.
+One way to check this is through the supports_broadcasting attribute:

 >>> qml.RX in qml.ops.qubit.attributes.supports_broadcasting